Serves 12 (approximately)

 Spread the flour on a baking sheet in an even layer and place in the oven for 5 minutes at 350 degrees.
 This ensures that the raw flour will be safe to consume.
 Let cool completely before using.
 If the flour is not cooled, the chocolate chips will melt when added.

-In a stand mixer or medium sized mixing bowl, cream the butter with the brown sugar and granulated sugar until light in color and creamy.
+In a stand mixer or medium sized mixing bowl, cream together the butter, peanut butter, brown sugar and granulated sugar until light in color and creamy.
 Add in vanilla extract and mix again.

-In a separate bowl, whisk together your flour, quick oats and salt.
+In a separate bowl, whisk together your flour, quick oats and salt (Note: Do not used rolled oats here as they will result in off-texture.
+Omit oats entirely if you do not have quick oats).
 Add to your creamed butter/sugar mixture.
 Mix to combine.

 Pour in milk and combine.
 Fold in mini chocolate chips and M&M candies.